janet-lang/janet/doc/Introduction.md

 We want the max to be 14, but this will actually evaluate to 12!
 This can be understood if we expand the macro.
 You can expand macro once in janet using the `(macex1 x)` function.
-(To expand macros until there are no macros left to expand, us `(macex x)`.
+(To expand macros until there are no macros left to expand, use `(macex x)`.
 Be careful, janet has many macros, so the full expansion may be almost unreadable).

 ```lisp